 In the days of Pekah, king of Israel, Tiglath Pileser, king of Assyria came and captured...and he carried the people away captive to Assyria.

 Rather, a sceptre refers exclusively to rulership, not political independence, as seen in the following passage.

 I [Balaam] see him, but not now; I behold him, but not near: A star shall step forth out of Jacob, and a sceptre shall rise out of Israel and smite the corners of Moab, and destroy all the sons of Seth.

 This verse is speaking about the Messiah, who will conquer "all the sons of Seth," i.e. the world, since all the nations are descended from Noah (Genesis 9:19), himself a descendant of Seth, Adam's third son (Genesis 5:6-29).
 We see that this is a Messianic prophecy, because just before it we read:

 And now, behold, I [Balaam] go to my people; come and I will announce to you [Balak] what this people [Israel] shall do to your people [Moab] in the end of days.

-After the Messiah subjugates all the non-Jewish nations, the following prophecies depicting peace and security for the Jewish people will be fulfilled:
+After the Messiah rules the world, the following prophecies depicting peace and security for the Jewish people will be fulfilled:

 And they shall sit every man under his vine and under his fig tree, and none shall make them afraid, for the mouth of the L-rd of hosts has spoken.

 And [the Messiah] shall stand and feed his flock in the strength of the L-rd, in the majesty of the Name of the L-rd, his G-d; and they shall dwell, for then shall he be great to the ends of the earth.

 The opposite occurred in Jesus' lifetime: the Temple and Jerusalem were destroyed.
 More than one million Jews died in the fighting, and the rest were exiled.
 Furthermore, Jesus was obviously not this conquering Messiah, for instead of defeating his many enemies, he was easily captured and executed.